Eleanor of Aquitaine: King John (1199–1204)

 By the end of 1202, rumours were circulating about Arthur's death, but John had the youth brought before him in January 1203 at Falaise, asking him to switch his allegiance from Philip.
 Instead, Arthur demanded that John grant to him all his possessions, according to Philip's declaration.
-Arthur's threats were sufficient for some of the King's advisers to suggest he be eliminated, as a danger to the security of the realm.
-Rumours of his assassination persisted and subsequent events have been the matter of speculation, other than that he was transferred to Rouen on 8 March, and in April his gaoler announced he was relinquishing his role, which is the last record of his existence.
-John was commonly blamed for Arthur's disappearance, and found himself increasingly isolated over the spring of 1203, providing an opportunity for Philip, who progressively annexed Normandy throughout the rest of the year, John leaving for England to muster support on 6 December.
+Arthur's threats were sufficient for some of the king's advisers to suggest he be eliminated as a danger to the security of the realm.
+Rumours of his assassination persisted and subsequent events have been the subject of speculation, other than that he was transferred to Rouen on 8 March, and in April, his gaoler announced he was relinquishing his role, the last record of his existence.
+John was commonly blamed for Arthur's disappearance and found himself increasingly isolated over the spring of 1203.
+This provided an opportunity for Philip, who progressively annexed Normandy throughout the rest of the year.
+For his part, John left for England to muster support on 6 December.
 The French and Breton conquest of Normandy continued in early 1204, with most of the significant strongholds captured by the end of March.
-It is unclear if Eleanor was aware of the progressive destruction of the empire she and Henry II had ruled, and which she had fought to preserve for her sons.
+It is unclear if Eleanor was aware of the progressive destruction of the empire she and Henry II had ruled and which she had fought to preserve for her sons.
 One source from Fontevrault suggests that she had become unaware of her surroundings at some point during the last few months of her life.